BakeRecipes

 • Before adding the hot syrup to the fruit and nut mixture, place a tea towel under the bowl to stop it from slipping when mixing.

-• This panforte will keep wrapped well in plastic wrap in a cool spot for up to 1 month.
+• This panforte will keep wrapped well in plastic wrap at room temperature in a cool spot for up to 1 month.

 This recipe is from Anneka's SBS Food online column, Bakeproof: Gifts from the Kitchen.